Sarang-2004/Memory_Tracker/README.md

-# Memory Tracker
+# MemoBloom

-Memory Tracker is a React-based web application designed to help dementia patients and their family members track and share memories.
+MemoBloom is a React-based web application designed to help dementia patients and their family members track and share memories.
 The application provides a user-friendly interface for recording, organizing, and revisiting personal memories through various media types including photos, voice recordings, and text.

 ## Features